bparanj/linksearch/README.md

 # Link Search

-A simple client side search one page webapp using Alpine and Tailwind.
+A simple client side fuzzy search using Alpine, Fuse and Tailwind.

 ## Search and Table Files

 Fuzzy search using Fuse.js.
 This is good enough for small to moderately large data sets.
 The table.html is simplified version of search.html found online.
-It removes features not required.
+It removes features not required such as sorting, pagination, number of records to display etc.

-Client side search using:
+Library versions:

 - Alpine.js			- 3.x.x
 - Tailwind CSS  - 3.2.4